haneefmubarak/sfDB5/CONTRIBUTING.md

 Code
 ----

-This project is coded mainly in C, and should at the very least support Linux (deployment) and OSX (testing).
-Try not to use any OS specifc features that are not on both of these OSes.
+This project is coded mainly in C and supports Linux (>= 3.4).
+Use only things that are documented, and when possible, try not to use functionality that is exceptionally Linux specific.
+Ask if you have questions.

 Speed is of paramount importance.
 At the same time, stability is more important - random crashing servers are a problem.